Fascinating Fens are excited to announce the “Celebrate The Fens” Day, will be returning on 17th June 2023 (for the whole weekend 16th-18th).

 Crowland Abbey Open Day:

-Saturday 19th June, 10am – 4pm, Free open day exploring the Abbey with tours and trails.
-More details
+Saturday 17th June, 10am – 4pm, Free open day at Crowland Abbey, exploring the Abbey with tours, bell ringing and trails.
+More details…

-Chatteris Little Acre Pocket Park Nature guided walking tour:
+Chatteris Little Acre Pocket Park Nature Open Day:

-Saturday 19th June, 10am – 4pm.
-A lovely nature walking tour exploring Chatteris’s Little Acre.
-Free walking nature tours.
+Saturday 17th June, 10am – 4pm.
+A lovely free nature walking tours exploring Chatteris’s Little Acre.
 Please pre-book.
-More details
+More details…

 The Great Fen Nature Guided Walk: